Death Wish (Gracie Abrams song)

-"Death Wish" is a song by American singer-songwriter Gracie Abrams, written by Abrams and Aaron Dessner.
-Abrams debuted the song live at the O2 Arena on March 6, 2025 at the London stop of her The Secret of Us Tour.
-On March 31, 2025, Abrams posted a clip of her performance onto Instagram, announcing that the live recording would be released as a promotional single to streaming platforms later that evening, stating "This is the first and only time I've played this song, but I wanted you to have this version before anything else".
+"Death Wish" is a song by American singer-songwriter Gracie Abrams, written by her and Aaron Dessner.
+Abrams debuted the song live at the O2 Arena on March 6, 2025, at the London stop of her The Secret of Us Tour.
+On July 17, the song was released as a part of Abrams's third studio album, Daughter from Hell.

 Background and composition

-While debuting the song, Abrams stated "This song is about a friend of mine who recently was dating, like, a mega narcissist. […] A sincere friend of mine was recently dating someone who kind of sucked.
-And I was listening to them talk about it a lot, and so this song is about that".
-The song is a stripped back piano ballad, and has been described by Rolling Stone as a fan favorite as well as "gorgeous, [and] wistful".
+"Death Wish" is written and produced by Abrams and Aaron Dessner.
+While debuting the song, Abrams stated: "This song is about a friend of mine who recently was dating, like, a mega narcissist. [...]
+A sincere friend of mine was recently dating someone who kind of sucked.
+And I was listening to them talk about it a lot, and so this song is about that."
+The song is a stripped back piano ballad, and has been described by Rolling Stones Briah Hiatt as a fan favorite as well as "gorgeous, [and] wistful".

+Promotion

+Abrams debuted "Death Wish" at the O2 Arena on March 6, 2025, at the London stop of her The Secret of Us Tour.
+On March 31, Abrams posted a clip of her performance onto Instagram, announcing that the live recording would be released as a promotional single to streaming platforms later that evening, stating "This is the first and only time I've played this song, but I wanted you to have this version before anything else".